Using Architectural Visualisation to Boost Sales

 Also known as architectural CGI or 3D rendering, architectural visualisation uses graphic rendering processes to create realistic 3D images from 2D plans.
 These techniques are able to provide customers with ‘immersive’ CGI walk throughs of properties, as well as offering images that place properties in their ‘natural’ landscape.
 Geographic detail, people and weather features all help to give the impression of reality.

-… you need to make the invisible, visible.
-Most people find it difficult turning plans or maps into a fully formed reality in their heads, which is why CGI is so helpful as a sales tool.
+When you’re selling innovation and transformation, you need to make the invisible, visible.
+Most people find it difficult turning plans or maps into a fully formed reality in their heads, which is why 3D rendering is so helpful as a sales tool.
 Imagefix has found that it’s not only Estate Agents that can utilise the pre-selling benefits of architectural visualisation.
 If you’ve got a new device in development, or you’re selling a specialist process, or even if you want to show a client how their home could be transformed – often visual evidence is what drives engagement.

 Architectural Visualisation as a Sales Tool

-Here’s 4 ways in which architectural visualisation can help to increase sales:
+Here are just 4 of the ways in which architectural visualisation can help to increase sales:

 How to Achieve the Best Results With Architectural Visualisation